Dora Jar

-Dora Jarkowski (born October 12, 1996), known professionally as Dora Jar, is an American bedroom pop musician from Northern California.
+Dora Jarkowski (born October 12, 1996), known professionally as Dora Jar, is an American bedroom pop musician.
 She has released a studio album, two extended plays, and three singles as of 2024.
 She has been included on Vogue's "22 Rising Musicians Set To Rule 2022" and Alternative Press's "Rising Artists" lists, among others.

 Early life and education

 Jar was born in New York City on October 12, 1996 and grew up in Berkeley, California and Burlingame, moving from New York City at the age of four.
 Her mother would sing to her fostering a love of music in Jar.
 Jar would steal her mother's voice recorder and create songs.
 She loved to listen to the Foo Fighters, Stephen Sondheim musicals, and Outkast.
 When she was 14 she began to learn to play guitar.
 Jar attended a small Episcopal school in Northern California.
 She went to school with the same classmates for ten years.
 Her mother grew up in New York City in the 1970s.
 Her older sister Lueza, who had cerebral palsy, died in 2011.
 Jar then went to boarding school at Choate Rosemary Hall in Wallingford, Connecticut, graduating in 2015.
 She began her studies at a music school in Boston, but withdrew after a couple of months.
 She lived for a time in New York, London, and Poland, where some of her father's family lives.